gskinner/JustAddMusic/README.md

 ## Simple Example

-This example will load the specified audio file and play it, display load / playback status, enable keyboard control and allow the user to drag their own audio file onto the window to play them.
+This example will load the specified audio file and play it, display load / playback status, enable keyboard control and allow the user to drag their own audio files onto the window to play them.

 ```javascript
 var jam = new JustAddMusic("myMusic.mp3");